ATKmain/articles/Property_Investment_in_Australia_and_compare_to_BTC_investment.md

-# ROI of Investing Australia Property vs Bitcoin
+# ROI of Investing in Australian Property vs Bitcoin

-## Investing in Australia Property
+## Investing in Australian Property

 Investing in property has long been considered a solid and lucrative strategy for growing wealth, particularly in markets like Australia.
 Property investments can deliver high returns on investment (ROI) due to consistent property appreciation, rental income, and the leveraging effect of loans.
 In this article, we will explore why property investment can yield such high returns, using average numbers to provide a comprehensive overview of potential outcomes over 10, 20, and 30 years.
 We will base our example on an initial investment of $100,000, leveraging a loan to buy property, and accounting for common costs such as management fees and selling commissions.

 ### Average Numbers in Australia